opportus/blog/README.md

 From your input, the installer will:

 - Git clone the blog-system
-- Install Composer blog-system dependecies
+- Install Composer blog-system dependencies
 - Creates a new MySQL database, its user, and the `post` table
-- Setup blog-system's config.php (database credentials)
+- Setup blog-system's `config.php`